shilohchis/shift-challenge/README.md

 # How To
-Make sure you have docker & docker compose installed on your OS Refer these step by step to run the project using docker
+Make sure you have docker & docker compose installed on your OS

+Refer these step by step to run the project using docker

-  - Clone from my github repo at https://github.com/shilohchis/shift-challenge.git
+  - Clone my github repo
   - Copy `.env.example` name it `.env`, change the database setup, save it
   - From your terminal, set the current directory to the root of repository, you can see file such Dockerfile, docker-compose.yml
   - Then from your terminal (root folder of the repo) run `docker-compose build app && docker-compose up -d` to install project dependency